375 more dengue cases reported in 24hrs

-Three hundred and seventy five more new dengue cases were reported in the past 24 hours till Tuesday morning, bringing the total number of cases to 15, 585 this year.
+Three hundred and seventy five more new dengue cases were reported in the 24 hours leading up to Thursday morning, bringing the total number of cases to 16, 281 this year.

-According to the Directorate General of Health Services (DGHS), 121 new cases were reported in Barisal Division (Out of CC), 33 in Chittagong Division (Out of CC), 26 in Khulna Division (Out of CC), three each in Mymensingh and Rangpur divisions (Out of CC), 55 in Rajshahi division, 67 in Dhaka Division (Out of CC), 28 in Dhaka North City Corporation and 39 in Dhaka South City Corporation.
+According to the Directorate General of Health Services (DGHS), new cases were reported as follows: 116 in Barisal Division (Out of CC), 42 in Chittagong Division (Out of CC), 53 in Rajshahi (Out of CC), one in Sylhet (Out of CC), 18 in Khulna Division (Out of CC), eight in Mymensingh (Out of CC), 61 in Dhaka Division (Out of CC), 37 in Dhaka North City Corporation and 39 in Dhaka South City Corporation.

-The number of deaths remained at 58, with no new fatalities reported during this period, the DGHS added.
+The number of deaths remained at 60, as no new fatalities were reported during this period, the DGHS added.

 Last year, dengue claimed the lives of 575 people.